" I am always doing that which I cannot do, in order that I may learn how to do it". Pablo Picasso

 Following a long professional and business career I have followed a deeply held passion for photography, which over the years has only increased in strength.
 I am largely self taught and have been actively trying to make good images for many years, however with each passing year I begin to realize how much I have to learn and that it is all about continual practice.
 My pursuit of photography has become a way of life based on self-imposed education and observation, with each phase a transition from one level to the next.
 For me this journey is a process to which there is no end.
 It is a lot like golf, very hard to perfect and once in a while you get lucky.

+For me, photography is the expression of the subtle nuances of observation and thought, partnered with reality and technology in a way that evokes emotions and conveys ideas.
 I am inspired by works of art created by photography professionals, such as the simple and orderly black and white compositions of Michael Kenna; the incredible images of Dorothea Lange; the natural light photography of Vincent Versace and William Neill and the fine art images created by Tony Sweet.

 I was born and educated in Australia and lived and worked for several years in Europe.
 I have been in the United States since 1980 and with my husband live in Windermere, Florida; Hendersonville, North Carolina and Bowral, N.S.W Australia.